AdaCore/spark2014/lrm/source/packages.rst

 ^^^^^^^^^^^^^^^^^^^

-A subprogram declared in the visible part of a package may have a Refined Global Aspect applied to its body or body stub.
-The Refined Global Aspect defines the global items of the subprogram in terms of the ``constituents`` of a ``state_name`` of the package rather than the ``state_name``.
+A subprogram declared in the visible part of a package may have a Refined Global aspect applied to its body or body stub.
+The Refined Global aspect defines the global items of the subprogram in terms of the ``constituents`` of a ``state_name`` of the package rather than the ``state_name``.

-The Refined Global Aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Global" and the ``aspect_definition`` must follow the grammar of ``global_specification`` in :ref:`global-aspects`.
+The Refined Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Global" and the ``aspect_definition`` must follow the grammar of ``global_specification`` in :ref:`global-aspects`.